cs0x7f/cstimer/README.md

 Currently, csTimer is able to work as a native app on mobile devices owing to [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/).
 Thus, when you open csTimer by chrome or some other modern browser on mobile devices, it will ask you whether to add csTimer to home screen.
 Then, you can use csTimer as a native app that also works without network access.

+# Translation

+If you are willing to help translating cstimer into your native language, please go to [this](https://crowdin.com/project/cstimer) page and select your language.
+If your native language is not on the list, just contact me and I'll add it.

 # Data Storage

 Currently, all data (including settings, session data, etc) are stored in user browser's storage.
 More specificently, all settings are stored in localStorage, while session data (except session meta data) are stored in indexedDB or localStorage if indexedDB is not available.